gcarvellas/tao-os/README.md

 - [ ] The docker builder makes the build files as root.
 Make it the current user
 - [ ] Replace makefile with cargo.toml
+- [ ] Have production build steps as well as debug